splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 View logs for your service
 ===============================

 Select :guilabel:`Logs` to view logs for the environment and service you are viewing.
 By default, logs are displayed for all indices that correspond to first listed Log Observer Connect connection.
+Logs are filtered by the service you are viewing using the ``service.name`` value.
+If your logs do not have a ``service.name`` value, you can create an alias under :guilabel:`Settings` then :guilabel:`Logs Field Aliasing`.

 To select a different connection or refine which indices logs are pulled from, select :guilabel:`Configure service view`.

 1. In the :guilabel:`Log Observer Connect Index` drop-down list, select the Log Observer Connect connection, then select the corresponding indices you want to pull logs from.
 2. Select :guilabel:`Apply`